microsoft/routeros-scanner/README.md

 1. raw data - all the data we search in.
 2. suspicious - things we found out as suspicious - should be checked if they are legitimate or malicious.
 3. recommendation - things we found out as weak security points and recommendations for fixing them.

+## More info & solution:
+Researchers developed this forensic tool while investigating how MikroTik devices are used in Trickbot C2 infrastructure.
+You can read more about the research [here](https://www.microsoft.com/security/blog/2022/03/16/uncovering-trickbots-use-of-iot-devices-in-command-and-control-infrastructure/)

+[Microsoft Defender for IoT](https://azure.microsoft.com/en-us/services/iot-defender/#overview) is an agentless network-layer security solution that allows organizations to continuously monitor and discover assets, detect threats, and manage vulnerabilities in their IoT/OT and Industrial Control Systems (ICS) devices, on-premises and in Azure-connected environments.

 ## Contributing